Which issues would you most highlight to someone new to your state?

 How should overtime be calculated?

 Overtime should be calculated at time and a half of the employee’s regular rate.
 In most regards, Massachusetts law is consistent with federal law regarding how the regular rate is calculated, and what constitutes “hours worked” for overtime purposes.
 Like the federal Fair Labor Standards Act, overtime is usually required only after 40 hours worked per week.
-However, retail employees must be paid time and a half for work on Sundays.
+At present, retail employees must be paid time and a half for work on Sundays and holidays.
+However, as part of the so-called ‘grand bargain’, which included increases to the state’s minimum wage and the establishment of a paid family and medical leave program, the Sunday and holiday overtime pay multiplier will be reduced to 1.4 times the regular rate as of January 1, 2019, and by 0.1 each year thereafter, until the overtime premium for Sunday and holiday work for retail employees vanishes altogether on January 1, 2023.

 What exemptions are there from overtime?